 Most leases prevent you from repainting the space.
 This can make decorating your walls tough–but not impossible!
 If there’s a design you desperately want on your walls, or perhaps some wallpaper, there are renter-friendly options likely near you!

-Investing in decals or vinyl lettering can be a good way to get design on your walls that can also come down very easily.
+Investing in decals or vinyl lettering can be a good way to get designs on your walls that can also come down very easily.
 True wallpaper is messy and can take forever to come off the walls.
-It never peels off as easy as temporary wallpaper or wall decals.
+It never peels off as easily as temporary wallpaper or wall decals.

-If vinyl lettering, decals, and temporary wallpaper scares you too much, you can even try fabric!
+If vinyl lettering, decals, and temporary wallpaper scare you too much, you can even try fabric!

 I cannot stress enough how much adding colorful curtains changed the whole atmosphere of my apartment.
 I prefer floor-length curtains with a bold pop of color, or (if the space needs natural light), light and airy curtains like the ones below: